 - What are the risks with the TAVR procedure?

 - How long does the TAVR procedure take?

 - How long does it take to recover after having the procedure?

 Q: How many TAVR procedures have been performed?

 A: As of February 2012, more than 25,000 patients have been treated with the TAVR procedure by multidisciplinary heart teams worldwide.

 Q: When was TAVR approved?

-A: In November 2011, the U.S. Food and Drug Administration (FDA) approved the Edwards SAPIEN aortic valve replacement device for use in treating patients with severe native aortic valve stenosis who have been determined by a cardiac surgeon to be inoperable for open (conventional surgery) aortic valve replacement, and in whom co-existing illnesses would not preclude the expected benefit from correction of the aortic stenosis.
+A: In November 2011, the U.S. Food and Drug Administration (FDA) approved the Sapien aortic valve replacement device for use in treating patients with severe native aortic valve stenosis who have been determined by a cardiac surgeon to be inoperable for open (conventional surgery) aortic valve replacement, and in whom co-existing illnesses would not preclude the expected benefit from correction of the aortic stenosis.